KrishnaBiniwale/Restaurant-Finder/README.md

 # RestaurantFinder
-Website that acts as a Yelp-helper to find restaurants based on a user search.
+Website that acts as a Yelp helper to find restaurants based on a user search.

 # Frontend
 Users can search for name and location, and sort by metrics such as best match, rating, review count, and distance.